HOW TO STOP TOOTH DECAY

 - Watch coffee, soda, and alcohol intake.
 Ingredients in certain liquids and foods discolor the tooth surface, and too much phosphorus depletes calcium.

 - Take supplements.
 Vitamins C and D help support tooth health.
-Check with your physician before taking any supplements.
+Check with your healthcare provider before taking any supplements.

 How Can My Dental Professional Help?

-Visit your dental professionals for a checkup twice a year.
+Visit your dental professional for a check-up twice a year.
 Having a professional cleaning and polishing not only keeps your smile bright, but is also an opportunity to have stubborn plaque and tartar removed.
 A thorough visual exam will reveal small issues before they develop into bigger ones, and X-rays show potential problems that the naked eye can’t detect.
-And don’t forget—your dental professional is also a great source of advice about the best oral care products for you.
+And don’t forget—your dental professional is also a great source of advice on the best oral care products for you.

 by Dr Robert Lee, a dental professional of 35 years